LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 **Description:**

-Returns a sorted list of font names that have been registered.
+Returns an alphabetically sorted table of the font names that have been registered.

 **Parameters:**